containers/podman-desktop/CONTRIBUTING.md

 ## Contributing

-This section describes how to start a contribution to Container Desktop.
+This section describes how to start a contribution to Podman Desktop.

 ### Prepare your environment